ufosky-cpp/CMakeCooking/APPLY.md

     ./cooking.sh -r dev -e Egg

+### Developing many ingredients locally

+If an ingredient specifies `SOURCE_DIR` with a path to a directory on the local file-system, then the source code will be copied over once to a project-specific location by `cooking.sh`.
+This means that if the source code of the ingredient changes, these changes will *not* be incorporated into the project during re-compilation.

+To support work-flows in which many projects are worked-on simultaneously, the `LOCAL_REBUILD` and `LOCAL_RECONFIGURE` options are available.

+Suppose there is a project in `~/src/support_library` and a project `~/src/my_app`.

+In `~/src/my_app/recipe/dev.cmake` we have

+    cooking_ingredient (SupportLibrary
+      LOCAL_RECONFIGURE
+      EXTERNAL_PROJECT_ARGS
+        SOURCE_DIR ${HOME}/src/support_library)

+Since we have specified `LOCAL_RECONFIGURE`, every time we re-compile `my_app` it will cause `SupportLibrary` to be re-configured, re-built, and re-installed locally.
+That is, any changes in `~/src/support_library` will be reflected automatically.

+The same would have been true if we had replaced `LOCAL_RECONFIGURE` with `LOCAL_REBUILD`, except that `SupportLibrary` would always be re-built instead of always being re-configured.

+There is one more necessary step.
+While `SupportLibrary` will always be re-configured or re-built, we must indicate that our project targets depend directly on these updated ingredients.
+Otherwise, the order of operations is not defined and our project artifacts may be built before the ingredients are updated.
+Normally, this is handled automatically by `cooking.sh` but we need extra support to "intercept" the build tool in the local case.

+Therefore, we can add the following to `~/src/my_app/CMakeLists.txt`:

+    if (Cooking_ENABLED)
+      cooking_mark_targets (my_app)
+    endif ()

+where `my_app` is a target defined by the `MyApp` project.

+Doing this ensures that any local changes to an ingredient will always complete before we attempt to build `my_app`.

+`cooking_mark_targets` supports an arbitrary number of arguments.

 ### Example: A dependency with its own dependencies

 We may have a dependency with its own external dependencies.